stevenmontilla/stevenmontilla.github.io/twitter/twitter.md

 ## Unplanned Deviations from the Protocol

 When conducting the Contextual/Text analysis, I appended more words to the stop word list to improve the contents of the word rank.
-As seen in F
+As seen in figure 3, many of the most used words referred to numbers and time.
+Appending most of the numbers and time zone abbreviations to the stop word list resulted in a cleaner version of the word rank that unveiled other important words in the general discourse such as 'storm', 'emergency', and locations such as 'tx', 'ky','al' and 'tn'

+Both the first and second versions of this graph can be seen above in Fig. 3 and Fig. 4.

 ## Discussion